 Introduce Your Kids to the Use of Debit Cards

 Get a debit card for kids managed by parents.
 This will enable you to keep a tab on how your kids spend money.
 You can send money to your kids anytime anywhere just by tapping a button.
-Using this method is seamless, no need to go to any ATM machine, no cash involved.
+Using this method is seamless, no need to go to any ATM, no cash involved.

-Greenlight Max is an all in one debit card for kids that teaches them financial management and investing principles.
-It uses real money, real stock and lessons, to build your child’s financial intelligence.
+Greenlight Max is an all-in-one debit card for kids that teaches them financial management and investing principles.
+It uses real money, real stock, and lessons, to build your child’s financial intelligence.

-A good debit card for kids will allow you to set parental control, get notifications when your children spend money.
+A good debit card for kids will allow you to set parental control, and get notifications when your children spend money.
 Greenlight application allows parents and children to log in and have two different experiences.
 Parents have flexible control to monitor how their children spend money, the kids have access to check balances and learn how to manage money.